nakulbende/Make-Eufy-Smart-Again/README.md

 ### Future revisions/ areas of improvements:

-~~- With a 12000 mAh battery, the eps8266 in this circuit runs for a week.
+- ~~With a 12000 mAh battery, the eps8266 in this circuit runs for a week.
 Future versions will explore putting ESP in sleep/ switch off telemetry at night~~ **Dropped due to unreliable wakeup on esp's side**
 - Powering with Eufy's very capable battery - get rid of the battery pack altogather. **Update - successful**

 - This is how it looked before, when I used a battery pack: